ComputationalPsychiatry/UniQC/README.md

 References that describe relevant work and novel methods implemented in UniQC.

 3. Bollmann, S., 2018.
 Evaluating Acquisition Techniques for Functional Magnetic Resonance Imaging at Ultra-High Field (PhD Thesis).
 The University of Queensland.
 Chapter 4, p.
 96-127 https://doi.org/10.14264/uql.2018.635
-    - Chapter in Saskia Bollmann's PhD Thesis describing the earlier 4D version of UniQC in depth with all design considerations and example cases.
+    - *Chapter in Saskia Bollmann's PhD Thesis describing the earlier 4D version of UniQC in depth with all design considerations and example cases*